Frogfruit (Phyla nodiflora)

 Growth habit: 2–3”+

 Garden tips: Frogfruit makes a great groundcover as it can form dense mats in the right conditions.
 It also works well in a hanging basket.
-Because of its high salt tolerance, it is a good plant for Florida’s coastal areas.
+Because the plant spreads and roots at nodes, it can be easily grown from cuttings or by division.
+Frogfruit has a moderately high and wind salt tolerance, making it a good plant for Florida’s coastal areas.
+It is especially valuable as a larval and nectar plant to draw butterflies.

 Frogfruit plants are often available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.